-- Up to 96 faders, with A and B layers of control, plus 4 dedicated main output faders. - All faders are motorised and touch-sensitive. - A centrally assigned fader allows control of any fader from the optimum listening position. - Comprehensive surround panning and monitoring. - User-definable panels for monitor selection and control. - Flexible TFT screen-based meters with total user-configurability. - Delay available on channel inputs, channel, group and main insert returns, channel and group insert sends, and channel and group direct outputs. - Optional I/O expansion via a wide area interface such as MADI or Hydra, Calrec's sophisticated audio networking system. - On board Flash ROM memory system allows 99 full console snaphot or partial memories. - PC backup allows an unlimited number of memories. - Sophisticated GPIO facilities.
+- Up to 56 faders, with A and B layers of control, plus 1 main output fader with a second sub-main output available on a second layer of control. - All faders are motorised and touchsensitive. - Comprehensive surround panning and monitoring. - User-definable monitor selection and control panel with intelligent buttons. - Flexible TFT screen-based meters with total user-configurability. - Delay available on channel inputs, channel, group and main insert returns, channel and group insert sends, and channel and group direct outputs. - Optional I/O expansion via a wide area interface such as MADI or Hydra, Calrec's sophisticated audio networking system. - On board Flash ROM memory system allows 99 full console or partial memories. - PC backup allows an unlimited number of memories. - Sophisticated GPIO facilities.